 This is free open source software.
-ISC’s open source license does not require changes to be contributed back to us, you can contribute as much or as little as you like.
 You can participate by sending bug reports, writing or fixing documentation, submitting patches or even new features.
 Answering questions on the public mailing lists is another great way to contribute to the community.

 How to Become a Code Contributor

 We use the Managed Open Source development model: only our staff are authorized committers to the source tree.
 This has the advantage of maintaining the performance and quality of the code base, and the disadvantage of making it a bit harder for external developers to contribute directly to the source code.
 In practice it means that you may have to submit your diffs via email.

 - Clone our read-only git for BIND9, ISC DHCP, or Kea

 - Write your changes (this part is up to you, but see the BIND Developer and BIND Submitter pages, or the Kea Developer’s Guide)